 March 1 in Pop Culture History

 1692 – In Salem Village in the Massachusetts Bay Colony, Sarah Goode, Sarah Osborne, and Tituba, an Indian slave from Barbados, were accused of witchcraft, beginning the Salem Witchcraft Trials.
-Assuming those convicted were not practicing the dark arts, 19 innocent women and men were killed as a result of the trials.
+Assuming those convicted were not practicing the dark arts, 20 innocent women and men were killed due to the trials.

 1783 (Earthquake) Calabria, Italy